ArnavVerma18/ArnavVerma18/README.md

 ## About me

-I'm an aspiring Software Engineer with a growing passion for Artificial Intelligence and Machine Learning.
+I'm an aspiring Software Engineer with a growing passion for Artificial Intelligence.
 I like taking an idea from a rough concept to something that actually runs — figuring out the messy parts along the way is usually where I learn the most.

 Right now that means building things end-to-end: writing the code, debugging the parts that don't work the first time, and shipping something a little more polished than the last one.

 <br><br>

-## What I'm working with
+## Currently Learning

 <div align="center">